What a Phase 1 Deliverable Actually Looks Like: 30 Pages, 50 Citations, Zero Assumptions

 - Regulatory terminology verified — automated scanning ensures no imprecise regulatory language survives into the final deliverable

-- Quality gate passed — a 22-point automated quality check covers citation density, declarative title percentage, evidence coverage, formatting standards, and document architecture conformance
+- Quality gate passed — a 16-point quality gate covers citation density, declarative title percentage, evidence coverage, formatting standards, and document architecture conformance

 The Timeline